 Septum Piercing Pain – How Much Do They Hurt?

-All piercings feel different to different people, but this articles sets out what we know from anecdotal evidence about how much septum piercings hurt.
+Discomfort and tenderness caused by piercings can vary from person to person, depending on their individual pain threshold, but this articles sets out what we know from anecdotal evidence about how much septum piercings hurt.

 Will A Septum Piercing Definitely Hurt?

 Well, yes.
 A septum piercing will hurt, at least somewhat.
 Unless you don’t feel pain at all (unlikely), then you’re going to notice and feel a needle and subsequent jewelry passing through your septum, but most people find the short period of pain well worth the aesthetic pleasure they get from a new piercing.

 It can help to remember that lots of things hurt, and you’re not going to avoid every physical pain in your life anyway, so you might as well get something worthwhile out of some of that pain.